Podcast Cameras: The Best Options for 2026

 • Be aware of the extra costs of the different types of lenses.

-Our top picks for DSLRs
+The Podcast Consultant’s top picks for camcorders

 Camcorders: Best for dedicated video